How does NZIF work… for participants?

 |Workshops||Shows||Total value||Package price|

-If the registration form says something is booked out, that just means that we’ve allocated as many tickets as we can to NZIF participant registrations (we spread the love around so that all the shows get their share).
+Fret not!
+That just means that we’ve allocated as many tickets as we can to NZIF participant registrations (we spread the love around so that all the shows get their share).
 We’re working within a number of constraints (number of participants, number of seats in the building, desire to maximise access to the public etc) and we hope we’ve balanced things pretty well.
 Even so, if you want more tickets or have missed out through registration, there are definitely other ways to get in to see shows:

 Note that standby tickets will only be available if the show hasn't sold out, so your best bet is always to get a ticket in advance, whether as part of your registration package or at box office.
 Our advice is to get in early with your registration and book for the shows you can’t bear to miss.

 Sorry, tickets purchased as part of your registration are your personal property and can’t be transferred.
 This means that we can’t let you book multiple tickets to the same show with your Festival registration.
-Still encourage your friends to book, though!
+Still encourage your friends to book though!
 I bet they’ll love it.

 Having said that, if you get cast in a show you got a ticket to, and want to invite your significant other/BFF/mum along to use that ticket, we’re cool with that :)